DOC emergency hotline

 For a list of weed species that cannot be sold, propagated or distributed in New Zealand check out the National Pest Plant Accord.

-If you think you have found a pest, plant disease or animal disease, that should not be in New Zealand, please call MAF’s toll free, 24 hour emergency hotline 0800 80 99 66.
+If you think you have found a pest, plant disease or animal disease, that should not be in New Zealand, call MPI’s toll free, 24 hour emergency hotline 0800 80 99 66.
 Biosecurity issues are found on the Ministry for Primary Industries Biosecurity NZ website.

 Didymo is a type of freshwater alga and an Unwanted Organism (under the Biosecurity Act 1993).
-The Ministry of Agriculture and Forestry is the lead agency responsible for biosecurity issues like didymo.
 You can find comprehensive information about didymo on the Ministry for Primary Industries Biosecurity NZ website.

-Each conservancy issues a pesticide summary every four months telling the public where pesticides are being used on lands managed or administered by DOC.
-These can be viewed at the local DOC visitor centre or on our pesticide summaries pages.
+You can view an interactive map of where pesticides are being used on lands managed or administered by DOC on our pesticide summaries page.

 Talk to your local or regional council.
 Useful material can also be found on the National Possum Control Agencies website.